Idris-lawal/portifolio/README.md

 Mention your top/relevant skills here - core and soft skills
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*As the Financial analyst , I analyzing financial data to drive strategic decisions and profitability and mentor aspiring analysts.*

 **- ✅Financial Reporting Consulting.**
 I automate financial reporting for financial institutions using data analytics tools.